 Semi-Major and Semi-Minor Axis

-The general elliptical orbit of a planet orbiting its closest star is seen in figure 1.
-The heaviest body in the Keplerian orbit (here seen as a star), is in one of the focal points of the orbiting satellite (the planet).
-The other focal point is empty and is marked with a black dot.
+The general elliptical orbit of a satellite orbiting a planet is seen in figure 1.
+The heaviest body in the Keplerian orbit (here, a planet), is in one of the focal points of the ellipse of the orbiting satellite (grey disk).
+The other focal point is empty and is here marked with a dashed circle.
 The shortest radius in the ellipse is the semi-minor axis and the largest radius is the semi-major axis .
 Both distances are measured from the center of the ellipse.
 The semi-major axis is the first Keplerian parameter, which we will use to describe the size of the ellipse.

 In the case of man-made satellites, it is often practical to relate the parameters to what we measure from Earth, and not some arbitrary empty point in space.
 Generally, the point where the satellite is the closest to the central body is called the periapsis, with the length to the central body usually denoted as .
 The point where the satellite is the farthest away is called the apoapsis, and has the associated length .
 The semi-major axis is on the line segment between the periapsis and the apoapsis, and it is half of the distance between them, that is .

 We have now given a parameter of the size of the orbit, but to completely define the orbit we also need to know it’s shape.
 This is given by the second orbital parameter, the eccentricity .
 It can be defined from and , and is quite simple to calculate.
 For an elliptical orbit it is given as

 It does not matter what units the two radii are given in as the eccentricity is unitless.
 As an example, what is the eccentricity of a circle?
 Since a circle has constant radius, we must have that making the eccentricity .
 An ellipse will have an eccentricity from up to (but not including) .
 What kind of orbits we get for even higher eccentricities, we will come back to shortly.
 Ellipses with different eccentricities are shown in figure 2.